 BioInformatics

-Application: BioBike is a novel concept in client-server programmability for computational biology and bioinformatics.
+Application: BioLingua is a novel concept in client-server programmability for computational biology and bioinformatics.
 Lisp is the most natural programming language in which to implement the symbolic computations that are crucial to modern systems biology.
 Lisp ability to manipulate code as data made the unique properties of BioBike very easy to implement.
-The ACL compiler and garbage collector are probably the best of any Lisp implementation; ACL code compares favorably against nearly every other non-C language, and often 10 times faster than the next nearest competitor.
+The Allegro CL compiler and garbage collector are probably the best of any Lisp implementation; Allegro CL code compares favorably against nearly every other non-C language, and often 10 times faster than the next nearest competitor.
 Franz has done a superb job with program-development tools, with packages to support important machinery such as threads, database access, and web server capabilities.
 BioBike is in use in a number of laboratories around the world.
 We strongly believe that the facilities that it offers in support of important biological science would not have been possible without a Lisp implementation of the quality of ACL.

 • EcoCyc